CCRRX/bytetopixel/README.md

 # bytetopixel
 get three bytes from serial and push it to an serial shift register led stripe (preperation for DMX stuff)
+Last Pixel haz wrong color, but I need to sleep ...